AdobeDocs/commerce-admin.pt-BR/help/catalog/bulk-product-attribute-update.md

 ---
 title: Atualizações em massa para atributos do produto
-description: Use o [!UICONTROL Update Attributes] ferramenta para aplicar alterações de atributo a vários produtos.
+description: Use a ferramenta [!UICONTROL Update Attributes] para aplicar alterações de atributo a vários produtos.
 exl-id: a2d303bf-35b4-4fc7-a481-cd9617155fb8
 feature: Catalog Management, Products
 source-git-commit: 01148770946a236ece2122be5a88b963a0f07d1f